 - After that, drink enough water to prevent losses of more than 2% of your body weight.

-- If hiking for multiple days and weighing yourself is not an option, keep an eye out for signs of dehydration (see above).
+- If hiking for multiple days and weighing yourself are not options, keep an eye out for signs of dehydration (see above).

 - Climate and the type of sweater you are also influence fluid needs.